 The Sacraments of the Catholic Church

-P. Breen, O.Carm.
-This article was written to explain the sacraments of the Catholic Church.
+Patrick Breen, O.Carm.
+This article was written to briefly explain the sacraments of the Catholic Church.
 A greater explanation can be found in the Catechism of the Catholic Church (1994), and the numbers in brackets with the word Catechism refers to the appropriate paragraphs in the Catechism.

 Today, the Roman Catholic Church celebrates seven ‘sacraments.’
 A sacrament is a sign of a particular grace which strengthens our faith and spiritual life and draws us into greater union and intimacy with God.
 Sacraments are efficacious signs of grace and they bear fruit in those who receive them.
 They dispense or communicate to us the fruits of Christ’s Paschal mystery through their liturgical celebration, covering every aspect of life from birth to death.
 The sacraments were instituted by Christ and were entrusted by him to the Church.